RivotX/React-BlackJack/README.md

 # BlackJack Game

-A simple BlackJack game built using React.
+A BlackJack game built using React.

-## Getting Started

-Follow these instructions to get a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites